matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 Nonce_G := 1
 (TaggedCiphertext, Sp) := Unpack(Message)
 NonceBytes := ToLowEndianBytes(Nonce)[..12]
-Plaintext := ChaCha20Poly1305_Decrypt(EncKey, NonceBytes, TaggedCiphertext)
+Plaintext := ChaCha20Poly1305_Decrypt(EncKey_G, NonceBytes, TaggedCiphertext)
-Nonce_G := Nonce_G + 2
+Nonce_G := Nonce_G + 1

 unless Plaintext == "MATRIX_QR_CODE_LOGIN_OK":
      FAIL
 ```

-If the above was successful, Device S then calculates a two digit **CheckCode** code derived from **SH**, **Gp** and **Sp**:
+If the above was successful, Device S then calculates a two digit **CheckCode** code derived from **SH**, **Gp** and
+**Sp**:

 ```
 CheckBytes := HKDF_SHA256(SH, "MATRIX_QR_CODE_LOGIN_CHECKCODE|" || Gp "|" || Sp , salt=0, size=2)
 CheckCode := NumToString(CheckBytes[0] % 10) || NumToString(CheckBytes[1] % 10)
 ```

-Device S then displays an indication to the user that the secure channel has been established and that the **CheckCode**
+Device S then displays an indicator to the user that the secure channel has been established and that the **CheckCode**
-should be entered on the other device when prompted. e.g. wording to say "secure connection established"; enter the code
+should be entered on the other device when prompted.
+Example wording could say "Secure connection established.
+Enter the
-XY on your other device;
+code XY on your other device."

 7. **Out-of-band confirmation**

-**Warning**: *This step is crucial for the security of the scheme since it overcomes the aforementioned limitation of ECIES.*
+**Warning**: *This step is crucial for the security of the scheme since it overcomes the aforementioned limitation of
+ECIES.*

 Device G asks the user to enter the **CheckCode** that is being displayed on Device S.